zaza-op/Valorant-Match-Predictor/README.md

 This project addresses a straightforward question: Is it possible to predict professional Valorant match outcomes with meaningful accuracy?

-The project consisted of analyzing 1,300 professional Valorant matches from major VCT (Valorant Champions Tour) events spanning November 2021 to July 2025.
+The project consisted of analyzing about 1,300 professional Valorant matches from major VCT (Valorant Champions Tour) events spanning November 2021 to July 2025.
 The resulting model achieves 60.5% test accuracy, which, while not revolutionary, proves sufficient for practical applications.
 Perhaps more importantly, the modeling process uncovered several phenomena: (1) a consistent 20-day window for optimal performance assessment, (2) evidence that competitive scenes become more predictable as they mature, (3) synergistic effects between predictive features that amplify accuracy when aligned, and (4) a minimum threshold of two previous encounters for head-to-head data to become meaningful.

 ## 2. Related Work and Context